 A specialized course in French language and/or literature.
 Prerequisites: FRN 202 or instructor permission.
 The course is conducted in French and may be repeated for the French minor.
-Prerequisites: FRN202 or equivalent
+Prerequisites: FRN 202 or appropriate placement test score.

 FRN 401 Advanced French Literature (3)